For the 2015 comics series, see Superman: Lois and Clark.

 - Seduction-Proof Marriage: One episode had a beautiful blonde Femme Fatale working with a bomber who's Happily Married.
 She makes several advances on him, but, despite being an unrepentant murderer, he declines them all.
 She doesn't take it very well, and when their plan unravels, she arranges for all the blame to fall on him.

 - She's Got Legs: Lois, boy howdy.
 This became an ironic echo when Lois karate kicked a goon who previously complimented them.
+For the first two seasons (that is, the seasons that got the most mileage out of the Will They or Won't They? dynamic) the image of Lois seductively propping her leg on Clark's desk was everywhere.

 - Shirtless Scene: Plenty peppered throughout the series but who the hell wouldn't want to see that?